yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 This change adds support for previous additions and fixes that were only considering Linux at the time.
 A separate pull request deals with {{< gh-hovercard "9178" "making BSD compatible with the changes required to run the LDN services." >}}

-As part of byte[]’s efforts to get yuzu running on macOS, he and toastUnlimited had to do some Qt changes to fit the platform’s special needs.
+As part of byte[]’s efforts to get yuzu running on macOS, he and toastUnlimited had to make some changes to fit the platform’s special needs.
 First, byte[] {{< gh-hovercard "9304" "assigned the menuRole property for actions to improve Cocoa support," >}} and then toastUnlimited {{< gh-hovercard "9308" "changed the Vulkan check on other platforms to behave closer to how the check for Windows works," >}} improving the compatibility with the macOS file manager.
 [german77](https://github.com/german77) joins the fun, {{< gh-hovercard "9322" "making changes to ensure reading SDL events doesn't crash on macOS." >}}